kanno-soe/kanno-soe/Exposition/Theory.md

 Act-time corresponds approximately to the term *vacī-saṅkhāra*, discursive/verbal thought.

 The two terms can intersect, but each is a term focusing on that specific aspect.
 To seek not-proliferation through not *vacī-saṅkhāra* would be a one-sided approach toward not-proliferation.
+On the other side, ignoring *nippapañca-dhātu* because it is a “not-“, and considering *only* act-time would be another form of one-sidedness.

 ## Separate/fuse, utterances, and their offers